csc7/PP4_CI_WQCS/README.md

 The design was planned to cover screen sizes from 320x568px to 1920x1370px.

 ## **Colours**
-Red, white (as background) and blue is the base of the website.
-The goal is to provide strong contrast and use colours that show a vivid website.
+White and RGB(49, 49, 48), with some titles in RGB(76, 76, 211).
+Other variations close to these three colours are also present to enhance contrast.

 #### [Back to Index](#index)
 <br>

 ## **Fonts**
 Google fonts (please see credits section below) were implemented on the website.
-Nunito/Montserrat were selected as the font pair for the website (following Google's suggestion), however only Nunito has been applied.
+Heebo (Medium 500) for titles and Oxygen (Regular 400) for paragraphs.
 Sans-serif font is used as a back-up in case the previous font cannot be loaded.

-Colour #rgb(98, 98, 161), dark blue, was selected for paragraphs, while red and blue for headings.

 #### [Back to Index](#index)
 <br>